 Zoey Commerce Review

-For a long time, I’ve been recommending two different platforms to two types of users: Shopify to merchants who are looking for a code-free selling platform, and Magento to the developer-types who need lots of customizability and functionality.
-Zoey is the best of both worlds.
+For a long time, I’ve been recommending two different platforms to two types of users: Shopify to merchants who are looking for a code-free selling platform, and Magento to developer-types who need lots of customizability and functionality.
+Zoey bridges both worlds.

-In 2014, Uri Foox released Zoey, which is a SaaS (Software as a Service) solution built on Magento.
-While Zoey remains distinct from Magento, it fits into the community already in existence.
+An SaaS (Software as a Service) solution built on Magento, Zoey remains distinct from Magento but fits into the community already in existence.
 Plus, like Magento, Zoey comes with powerful functionality right out of the box.

 Fortunately, unlike Magento, Zoey is not difficult to set up or maintain.
 In fact, Zoey is a cinch to use.
 You can edit almost every aspect of your template without ever touching a line of code.
 The thought of it makes me a little giddy.